Chaima-Ja/Datrator/README.md

+# Datrator
-# Datrator is an intelligent SaaS solution to classify and extract valuable data from administrative documents.
+This is an intelligent SaaS solution to classify and extract valuable data from administrative documents.